poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 In the example code above it is not easy for a developer to remember which argument does what simply by looking at the method call, without having to write a little toy example or look at the documentation for the type (or the trait).
-Most of the time Rust helps by asking for differents types in its parameters, but that fails when the type _is_ the same.
+Most of the time Rust helps by asking for different types in its parameters, but that fails when the type _is_ the same.
 Autocompletion can help by providing the names and filling them in advance, meaning no more typing for most people, just clearer code.
 Code is also read more than it is written, the clearer it is, the less mistakes slip through reviews.

 - Named arguments are simple to **create** compared to the other options.